Heathrow Airport is not connected to the mainline national rail network.

 Express Website

-Following the success of the Express service BAA introduced a new
+Following the success of the Heathrow Express service BAA introduced a new

 in June 2005 service in conjunction with First Great West Link that

 makes stops on route to Paddington.
-This is called the Heathrow Connect.
+This was called the Heathrow Connect and on

 Heathrow Express but uses a slower section of the rail network.

-The stations the Connect train stops at are Hayes,
+The stations the TFL Rail train stops at are Hayes,

-Southall, Hanwell, West Ealing, Ealing Broadway and finally stopping at
+Southall, Hanwell, West Ealing, Ealing Broadway, Acton Mainline and finally stopping at

 Paddington Station.